danielfenske/react-gallery/README.md

 Below are a few steps I took to ensure project satisfaction:

-- Plan out objectives pertaining to the project and create a list of to-dos reflecting each object
+- Plan out objectives pertaining to the project and create a list of to-dos reflecting each objective
 - Set up all necessary endpoints on client side and test connection with server using POSTMAN
-- Set up react components and use PROPS to transfer data located in the App.jsx file to their respective children
+- Set up React components and use PROPS to transfer data located in the App.jsx file to their respective children
 - Transfer all server data to database and reconfigure endpoints on server to accommodate for the database
 - Stylize rendered elements to reflect initial wireframe